eddiecmurray/blog/_posts/2021-01-25-great_ways_to_use_padlet_in_the_classroom.md

 >
 > Padlet Example: [Michael’s Reading List](https://padlet.com/mh_6499/mhcxi8sdzas4)
 >
 > **Character Studies:** Working with texts that include a cast of characters?
-Introduce them all with images and text on a padlet.
+Introduce them all with images and text on a Padlet.
 >
 > Padlet Example: [Greek Gods](https://padlet.com/pkrason/GreekMythology)
 >